 We hear it and read it all the time, “Chapter 7 bankruptcy.”
 But what does this term mean?
 The laws of the United States are recorded in what is known as the United States Code.
-All of these laws are divided into different titles.
-Each title is then broken down into chapters, just like the chapters in any ordinary book.
-Chapter 7 of the bankruptcy code sets out the rules specific to the most common type of bankruptcy filed by Mississippi consumers.
-This type of bankruptcy can wipe out debts like credit card balances, hospital bills, and payday loans.
+These laws are divided into different titles and chapters.
+Chapter 7 of the bankruptcy code sets out the rules specific to the most common type of bankruptcy filed in Mississippi.
+This type of bankruptcy is a quick way to completely wipe out debts like credit cards, hospital bills, and payday loans.

 A Chapter 7 bankruptcy is often referred to as a “liquidation bankruptcy.”
-This common description is a little bit misleading since certain assets of the debtor are protected by what are called exemptions.
-In Mississippi, exemptions are set out in protective statutes that specify certain types and values of property that our state legislature has decided we get to keep through a bankruptcy.
-Exempt property is generally of the type that is needed to live and provide for one’s self and family.
-This property is what the debtor keeps to help them make a fresh financial start.
+This description is a little misleading since most Chapter 7 filers are not required to liquidate any assets.
+Most individuals I represent, find that most, if not all, of their property is protected by state and federal exemption laws.
+Property protected by these laws is generally of the type that is needed to live and provide for one’s self and family.
+The property protected in a Chapter 7 is typically what is needed to help them make a fresh financial start.
 After all, to make a fresh start, you need something to start with.

 What happens to assets that aren’t exempt?